Anglia Square: Redevelopment

 The 1945 Norwich Plan, prepared for the city council by C.H.
 James, Rowland Pierce and Norwich City Engineer H.C.
 Rowlet, envisioned an urban dual carriageway encircling the city centre, creating ambitiously titled “gates” (aka roundabouts) at every major intersection.
 Although it was unrealised in its entirety, the western and part of the northern sides of this ring road became the Inner Link Road, constructed between 1968 and 1975.

 Many historic buildings were cleared in the making of Anglia Square and the subsequent inner-ring road.
 One of the oldest was the Kings Arms public house on Botolph Street, which on its gable end in large iron characters were the letters "I" and "C" and the date "1646", now preserved in one of the Norwich museums.
-Also demolished was the Regency bank at the junction of Magdalen Street and Botoph Street.
-Some other Georgian and Victorian buildings along St George's Street that survived the war bombings as well as gabled and jettied Tudor buildings.
-The cleared areas near where The Shuttles pub stood, were never built on, and remains an empty wasteland today.
+Also demolished was the Regency bank at the junction of Magdalen Street and Botoph Street, some other Georgian and Victorian buildings along St George's Street, that survived the war bombings, as well as gabled and jettied Tudor buildings.
+The cleared areas near where The Shuttles pub stood were never built on, and remain an empty wasteland today.

 The centre was designed by Alan Cooke & Partners who handled the whole development.